Simon-dl/Full_Math_CS_Guide/README.md

   **Information Theory**
-  Information Theory is designed to answer the question of how data is transferred system to system without losing quality.
+  Information Theory is designed to answer the question of how data is transferred system-to-system without losing quality.
   It is also useful for knowing how data can be manipulated in ML systems without losing its quality as well.

     Information Theory (Dover Books on Mathematics) by Ash